weekplan/www/_posts/2014-11-20-an-introduction-to-outsourcing.md

 First of all, please understand that you can outsource almost anything (web development, cooking, cleaning, shopping, delivery, etc...).
 Today I am going to focus on helping you find an online personal assistant: someone who can do general admin tasks and support you everyday.

-If you are an entrepreneur, I have already discussed the various ways you can use an assistant in your business in this blog post: [http://aymeric.gaurat.net/2012/tasks-a-virtual-assistant-can-do-for-an-online-entrepreneur/](http://aymeric.gaurat.net/2012/tasks-a-virtual-assistant-can-do-for-an-online-entrepreneur/)
+If you are an entrepreneur, I have already discussed the various ways you can use an assistant in your business in this [blog post](http://aymeric.gaurat.net/2012/tasks-a-virtual-assistant-can-do-for-an-online-entrepreneur/).

 If you are a busy individual, you will need to work out why you are so busy.
 Usually busy individuals tend to overcommit, even to things that aren't that important to them.
 To avoid being busy, **the first step is to be picky with what you commit to**.